 can pep bet · ibiza

-The “ruin of Alonso” was a small construction from 1793, a simple semi-buried house, with tiny windows and two corrals.
-Starting from the old layout of the walls inscribed in the ground as an encrypted symbol, we reinvented ourselves, elaborating a contemporary interpretation of the traditional Ibizan farm, with its way of living close to the environment.
+The “ruin of Alonso” was a small construction from 1793, a simple, half-buried house with tiny windows and two corrals.
+Starting from the old layout of the walls, which was inscribed in the ground as an encrypted symbol, we took over with a contemporary view of the traditional Ibizan farm while keeping its way of life amidst nature.

-The pieces built are concatenated, promoting a flow that is easy to live and interpret both in winter, when the everyday takes place around the fire, and in summer, when the house opens to the orchard.
+We juxtaposed the built pieces in an easy flow, suitable both for winter, when the day takes place around the fire, and summer, when the house opens to the orchard.

-The main façade – in fact the only façade of the house – subtly dislodges and provides access to the roof via a whitewashed staircase.
+The main façade – the only façade of the house, actually – dislodges subtly, this way providing access to the roof by means of a whitewashed staircase.

-The concrete front module frames the window and serves as a visor to filter the intense summer light.
+The concrete front module frames the window and works as a visor filtering the intense summer light.
 It is both a compositional mechanism and an articulator.
-Organize and collect wooden lattices outside and gather tall kitchen cabinets indoors.
-It marks the ladder, momentarily compressing the space on the shoulders of the one who enters, then freeing it upwards towards the wooden beams of the room.
+It organizes and collects the wooden lattices outside and gathers the tall kitchen cabinets indoors.
+It marks the ladder, momentarily compressing the space over the shoulders of that who gets in, later setting them free to the wooden beams hanging above.